 Newsletter issue - December 2018

 A charge to income tax will generally arise if a company van is made available, by reason of the employment, to an employee or to a member of his or her family or household.
 It must be made available without a transfer of ownership from the employer to the employee.
 Since 2016/17, when the £8,500 earnings threshold for most benefits-in-kind was abolished, the charge applies regardless of the employee's earnings rate.
-The charge will however, be proportionately reduced if the van is only available for part of a tax year.
+The charge will however, be proportionately reduced if the van is only available for part of a tax year or if there is shared use of the van.
 The taxable amount of the van benefit may also be reduced by any payments made by the employee for private use.

 Under the Government's new timetable, any changes to tax rates, allowances and benefits are now generally announced in conjunction with the Autumn Budget each year.
 This approach is designed to allow employers time to make the necessary changes to payroll systems in advance of the start of the new tax year.